SFDO-Tooling/CumulusCI/docs/2gp_testing.md

----
-title: Testing with Second-Generation Packaging
+# Testing with Second-Generation Packaging
----

 CumulusCI makes it easy to harness the power of second-generation managed packages to implement an advanced, comprehensive testing process